 It’s tempting for us to think we can get rely chiefly on our technology, including computers and software systems to take care of much of the drudgery of our daily work requirements.
 But you should keep in mind that all our healthcare technology cannot replace people and their informed judgment and combined experience in treating members of the public.

 While a sophisticated EHR system can be instrumental in helping staff members record and update patient data, it cannot yet make informed decisions or develop any form of custom care regimens based on population data and emerging trends identified by statisticians.
 This process is in fact still manual and needs to be done by a physician or doctor.

-The subject of population health is going to be of increasing importance going forward, especially as more medical practices provide diagnosis and treatment statistics and other information electronically to public health researchers.
+The subject of population health is going to be of increasing importance going forward, especially as more medical practices provide diagnoses and treatment statistics, and other information electronically to public health researchers.
 Keep in mind that population health by its very nature is focused on people and it involves professionals assessing populations in terms of risk stratification.

 Understand Population Health